CentroEPiaggio/pisa-iit-soft-hand/README.md

 1. Adaptive model
 -----------------

-This model uses one joint actuated by position, and propagate the resulting configuration using the adaptive synergy transmission.
+This model uses one joint controlled by position, and propagate the resulting configuration using the adaptive synergy transmission to the subactuated joints.

-NOTE: The gazebo simulation is still not working!

 To see an example, launch: